Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wirestock/depositphotos

 Cancel culture?
 “Going woke”?
 Those are bad things to many Boomers, but that’s what younger generations call “not putting up with BS anymore.”
-Older generations seem to be content with looking the other way when someone is acting badly or facing an injustice.
-Zoomers are much more apt to call out certain bad behaviors when they see them.
+Older generations seem to be content with looking the other way when someone is misbehaving or facing an injustice.
+Zoomers are much more apt to call out certain destructive behaviors when they see them.

 Photo of a smiling female food blogger photographing sushi plate and holding a pair of chopsticks by the kitchen counter.